Got a question? Please contact us

 We suggest purchasing something that's at least the hight of your knees (yours, not your students) and making sure the bottom is reasonably thick so it doesn't get broken easily.

-Most schools have been able to find what they need very easily from local hardware stores for about $5-10.
+Most schools have been able to find what they need very easily from local hardware stores for about $10-15.
+Be sure to ask for a school discount as many schools have had success getting great discounts doing this

 It doesn't really matter too much as drumsticks are generally all within a certain size and all the variations are more for getting different tones out of cymbals.
 But, for playing on a bin it's not going to matter at all.